mossberg/blog/content/posts/2019-11-28-pedantic-c++-compilation.md

 anyway[^2].
 In general, most platforms unofficially guarantee ABI stability, so this is not really a big concern.
-In the past, however, Windows intentionally broke ABI in every major release of Visual Studio[^3], so it's good to be aware of this stuff.
+In the past, however, Windows intentionally broke the library ABI in every major release of Visual Studio[^3], so it's still good to be aware of compatibility.
 With modern Visual Studio, they also seem to be trending more towards stability.

 > We heard it loud and clear that a major reason contributing to MSVC v141’s fast adoption today is its binary compatibility with MSVC v140.
 This allowed you to migrate your own code to the v141 toolset at your own pace, without having to wait for any of your 3rd party library dependencies to migrate first.